Whiteknight/whiteknight.github.com/drafts/exceptionhandler_redux.md

 given Exception?
 By calling the `"can_handle"` method on each handler.
 Simply throwing an uncommon exception in a system with multiple active handlers can generate dozens of method calls.
-As anybody will tell you, method calls in Parrot are currently not cheap.
+As anybody will tell you, method calls in Parrot are currently not cheap, especially not method calls made from C code.

 At this point, we set up a normal Parrot Calling Conventions (PCC) invocation with signature "P->" (one argument, the exception, and no expected return values) and invoke the ExceptionHandler continuation.
 In a system with one active handler, it takes 2 PCC invokations to throw a single exception, but we don't have hardly any flexibility with this system.
 We get one Exception object which, in the basic case, gets one payload field.
-We can also subclass Exception to add more stuff to it, but the Exception role is pretty complex and any errors in implementing it will probably cause Parrot to crash.
+We can also [subclass Exception][exception_subclass] to add more stuff to it, but the Exception role is pretty complex and any errors in implementing it will probably cause Parrot to crash.
+Possible, but not currently useful.

 This is all not to mention that to set up an ExceptionHandler to receive only a single type of Exception requires *at least* one additional method call to